mxagar/design_patterns_notes/README.md

 1. **SOLID Design Principles**

 - Single Responsibility
 - Open-Closed
 - Liskov Substitution
 - Interface Segregation
 - Dependency Inversion

-2. **Creational Patterns**
+1. **Creational Patterns**

+Creational patterns deal with the creation/construction of objects:

+- The creation can be explicit (e.g., via constructors) of implicit (e.g., dependency injection, reflection, etc.).
+- The creation can be wholesale (single statement creates the object) or piecewise, i.e., it is done step-by-step in a more complicated process.

+Patterns:

 - Builder
 - Factories: Abstract, Factory Method
 - Prototype
 - Singleton

-3. **Structural Patterns**
+1. **Structural Patterns**

+Structural patterns deal with the structure of objects:

+- Class members, adherence to interfaces, etc.
+- Many patterns are wrappers that mimic the underlying class interface.
+- Stress the importance of good API design: usability, etc.

+Patterns:

 - Adapter
 - Bridge
 - Composite
 - Decorator
 - Facade
 - Flyweight
 - Proxy

-4. **Behavioral Patterns**
+1. **Behavioral Patterns**

+Behavioral patterns don't really follow any central theme:

+- They are all different.
+- Sometimes they overlap in their function, i.e., the goal they achieve, but the underlying mechanisms are different.

+Patterns:

 - Chain of Responsibility
 - Command
 - Interpreter
 - Iterator
 - Mediator
 - Memento
 - Observer
 - State
 - Strategy
 - Template Method
 - Visitor

 Nesteruk warns that, for the sake of simplicity, there are some simplifications in his examples: liberal use of public members, lack of virtual destructors, passing/returning by value, lack of move operations...